elemel/fungeoneer/docs/chapters/06/knapsack.md

-## Chapter 5: Knapsack
+## Chapter 6: Knapsack

 {% assign problem = site.data.problems.knapsack %}

-You have entered the fifth dungeon.
+You have entered the sixth dungeon.
 You stand at the bottom of the staircase where you entered, facing east.
 You consult the map:

 ```
 {{ problem.map }}